-One of the newest apps in our diabetes toolkit is DMP – The Diabetes App for iOS, Android, and your web browser.
-This post is a diabetics review of the DMP App.
+One of the newest apps in our diabetes toolkit is TDA – The Diabetes App for iOS, Android, and your web browser.
+This post is a diabetics review of the TDA App, or formally called the DMP or Diabetes Management App.

 As Type-1 and Type-2 diabetics, one of the greatest tools we have to help manage our disease is the diabetic community.
 The hints, tips, and advice on how to better deal with our glucose control, eating and diet tips and recipes, and just overall mental support, from those that can directly relate in invaluable.